bkuhn/talks/LinuxCon-Europe-2012/compliance.markdown

      + Probably because perfection costs *you* more &hellip;
      + &hellip; than one of my enforcement actions.

-# FUD Overheard on LWN
+# FUD in LWN Comments

 <br/>